Healthier World Grants

 We recognize that innovation comes in all shapes and levels of progress, and that developing effective and new ideas is a cyclical process.
 To support the development of the best and brightest ideas, we are offering two annual grants programs available to multidisciplinary teams that will solicit and review competitive proposals for solving targeted problems.

-Planning grants provide an opportunity for teams of faculty members and students from several Johns Hopkins schools or divisions to form and work towards identifying a social challenge and problem-solving approach.
+Launchpad grants (formerly known as planning grants) provide an opportunity for teams of faculty, staff and students from several Johns Hopkins schools or divisions to form and work towards identifying a social challenge and problem-solving approach.

-Teams of faculty members and students from several Johns Hopkins schools or divisions join together to develop proposals.
-Project Teams convene, identify potential areas for research or design innovation, collect data, potentially go on site to field-test concepts on a small scale, and define sustainable scale-up options.
+Project Teams convene, identify potential areas for research or design innovation, develop proposals together, collect data, potentially go on site to field-test concepts on a small scale, and define sustainable scale-up options.

-Teams of faculty and students come from several Johns Hopkins schools or divisions who, in concert with local partners, go on site to scale up seed project solutions, collect data to evaluate and report results, design innovation products or services and plan next steps.
+In concert with local partners, teams go on site to scale up seed project solutions, collect data to evaluate and report results, design innovation products or implement services and plan next steps.

 Further Support for Research Teams